A private document-preparation service — not a government agency, not a law firm, and not legal advice.

 Everything your family needs to apply for Medicaid for your parent — in one packet, for your state.

 Check eligibility free — 2 minutesNo email.
 No account.
-Answer 8 questions, see the answer on the spot.
+Answer 8 questions, see your state's published limits next to your answers — on the spot.

 No Social Security numbers — ever